IBM-Cloud/docs/cli/plugins/bluemix_admin/index.md

 Use the following commands to list all service brokers, add or delete a service broker, or to update a service broker.

-* You can list all service brokers by entering the following command:
+* You can list a service brokers by entering the following command:

 ```